Astute Suddenly Senior reader, Dwight Walton, sent this after reading the Suddenly Senior column, “What Ever Happened to Front Porches.”

 From the start, they were decorative (dressing up PlainJane homes or embellishing the already ornate) and/or functional (adding square footage and offering free air conditioning).

 “The late 1800s to W.W.I was the heydays of the front porch and the front stoop,” says Emily Talen, professor of urban and regional planning at the University of Illinois.
 “Then our culture became a car culture and the garage went up front”

-Builders trace the current front-porch craze back to the mid-1990s when Walt Disney Co. built the much-publicized Celebratiori community outside Orlando.
-It was billed as the flagship for the neo-traditional housing trend, which pushed garages to the backs of lots, resurrected alleys and clustered homes closer together
+Builders trace the current front-porch craze back to the mid-1990s when Walt Disney Co. built the much-publicized Celebration community outside Orlando.
+It was billed as the flagship for the neo-traditional housing trend, which pushed garages to the backs of lots, resurrected alleys and clustered homes closer together.

 As backyards shrunk, front porches became the new gathering spots.
 According to the National Association of Home Builders (NABB), the number of porches (front and back) on new homes grew from 42 percent in 1992 (die the first year it tallied them) to 50 percent in 2000.